 Tap or click the overflow icon (three dots) on the top right to reveal more options.
-Select Save this search and it automatically appears in the saved searches menu.
+Select Save search, and it automatically appears in the saved searches menu.
 Twitter also allows you to modify the search prior to saving.

-You can limit the searches to news, photos, accounts, tweets, or keep all options turned on.
+You can limit the searches to news, photos, accounts, and tweets or keep all options turned on.
 The searches can be narrowed to people you know or by location (from everywhere/near you).

 Advanced Search Options